cloud-ark/caastle/docs/faq.rst

 Q) **What kind of application logs CloudARK collects?**

-CloudARK collects an application's deployment logs and runtime logs
+CloudARK collects an application's deployment logs and runtime logs.